Download our Biomechanical Assessment information pack

 What does a gait analysis involve?

-During a gait analysis assessment, the podiatrist will assess the whole body including the shoulder, back, hip, knee, leg and foot, individually and in relation to each other.
-This involves examination of symmetry, quality and range of motion at each joint, and the strength, flexibility and length of muscle, tendons and ligaments.
-The assessment will be executed with the patient lying, sitting, standing and walking/running.
+Firstly, the podiatrist will take a full medical and social history alongside a full account of the history of the discomfort or concern which the patient is presenting with.
+If a gait analysis is indicated as appropriate then the podiatrist will then carry this out.
+The podiatrist will assess the foot in relation to the lower limb.
+This involves examination of symmetry, quality and range of motion at the joints, and the strength, flexibility and length of soft tissues.
+The assessment will be executed with the patient lying, sitting, standing and walking/running

 Who could benefit from a biomechanical assessment?